Using Bitvise SSH Server in a domain

 Loading Windows profiles

-When configuring Bitvise SSH Server to provide SFTP and SCP access for domain users, you may want to avoid configuring settings that will cause loading of Windows profiles.
+When configuring Bitvise SSH Server to provide SFTP, SCP or FTPS access for domain users, you may want to avoid configuring settings that will cause loading of Windows profiles.
 Users may have large Windows profiles which, if they need to be loaded, may delay session startup.
-A Windows profile may also become corrupted from being loaded and unloaded many times, which can prevent connectivity until the profile directory is manually deleted.
+A Windows profile may also become corrupted from being loaded and unloaded many times.
+This can prevent connectivity until the profile directory is manually deleted.

-Any of the following conditions will cause Bitvise SSH Server to load a user's Windows profile:
+Any of the following conditions will cause the SSH Server to load a user's Windows profile:

-• Map remembered shares is enabled for the user or group in Advanced settings.
+Map remembered shares is enabled for the user or group in Advanced settings.
+This is located under Session setup, on the same page as Map remote home directory.

-• A terminal shell is opened, or an exec request is executed by the client – except if Shell access type is set to BvShell and the option Load profile for BvShell is disabled.
+The client opens a terminal shell, or sends an exec request – except if Shell access type is set to No shell access, or it is set to BvShell and the option Load profile for BvShell is disabled.
+This is configured in the account or group settings entry, under Shell and exec requests.

-• The client starts an SCP or SFTP session, and the setting Load profile for SCP and SFTP is enabled for the user or group in Advanced settings.
+The client starts an SFTP, SCP or FTPS file transfer session, and the setting Load profile for file transfer is enabled for the user or group in Advanced settings.
+This setting is located in the Windows account or group settings entry, under File transfer.

 To make sure the SSH Server does not load Windows profiles, verify that none of the above conditions apply.